Endoscopic pituitary surgery (transsphenoidal)

 Recovery and prevention

-You will need to set up an appointment for a follow-up visit with your ENT surgeon 1 week after surgery to remove the nasal splints and to check the surgical site.
-The ENT will see you every 3 weeks thereafter until the nasal cavities are healed.
+An appointment for a follow-up visit with your ENT surgeon is typically scheduled 1 week after surgery to remove any nasal splints and to check the surgical site.
+The ENT will see you as needed until the nasal cavities are healed.
 Typically, this requires 2 to 4 visits.

 Small crusts often form in the nose that can cause nasal congestion.
 The ENT surgeon will spray the nose to provide local anesthesia to the nasal cavities.
 Crusts can then be removed comfortably.
 Four weeks after surgery, the patient will be instructed to use a nasal saline rinse.
 The rinse will decrease the need to remove crusts and hasten nasal healing.